 The GR-Connect control unit and the companion app (also named 'GR-Connect', free to download for both Android and iOS/Apple devices) provides an easy way of operating electric actuators and other DC (direct current) motors via your smartphone, tablet, or via the gr-connect.co.uk website.
-When using the standard app (a 'GR-Local' app version is also available with stripped-back features), you are able to monitor and control your connected device from anywhere in the world with an internet connection.
+With this controller you can monitor and control your connected devices from anywhere in the world with an internet connection.

 Click here to open the above video in YouTube (which is best for viewing on a phone or tablet).

 The GR-Connect, exclusive to Gimson Robotics, is the first internet connected device designed specifically for the control of DC electric motors and actuators.
 We have spent a long time developing the controller and the companion app to be as configurable and adaptable as possible, allowing it to be used for many different applications.
 For example by using the controller you could close a window after having left your house, water your plants from the other side of the world, or automatically regulate your greenhouse or aquarium temperature, just to name a few potential use cases.
 You can connect brushed electric motors, pumps, winches or actuators rated anywhere between 10V to 36V (including 12V and 24V motors), controlling loads of up to 10A.

 The controller is able to operate with a minimum of just four wired connections, via screw-terminals inside the controller casing (as shown above).
 Two leads should be connected to a DC (direct current) input supply (positive and negative), and two leads to the DC motor or actuator that you wish to control.
 Please see section 3.2 (page 6) of the GR-Connect Instruction Manual for more information on these connections.